 Does Frank Sheeran really have no conscience?
 How can a man kill with no compunction – and not feel anything?
 In Martin Scorsese’s engagingly (and not too long), fictionalized film, The Irishman, we watch Frank as he moves up the ladder of The International Brotherhood of Teamsters.
 With just a little help from his friends.
 The mob, especially Russell Bufalino, figures greatly in his success.
 And, also, in making Frank the hitman he is.
 Fear is a part of it.
 And, his belief that this is what he has to do to keep his family safe.
 But, when he must kill his good friend, Jimmy Hoffa because Russell says so, that act begins to eat away at his icy cold, hard shell.
-Why he lives in deep freeze is as complicated as the way his daughter Peggy watches and sees.
+Why he lives in deep freeze is as complicated as the way his daughter Peggy watches.

 Of course, The Irishman is a fictionalized account of Frank Sheeran’s crimes.
 We don’t know he killed Jimmy Hoffa.
 That’s up for grabs.
 What’s true are the emotional effects of being a killer and having a killer for a dad.
 Witness Peggy.
 Her eyes.
 Watching.
 And, her father’s defense: “I didn’t know them.”
 So he doesn’t feel anything; nothing at all.

 The song, “In the still of the night” plays over and over in The Irishman.
 What happens in the still of those night hours, in the darkness of the city, in the eyes of some who see, are the workings of the mob.
 And, The Irishman begins with Frank Sheeran, an old man in a nursing home, remembering.
 Remembering his part in – “painting houses.”